MultiMesh Finite Elements with Flexible Mesh Sizes: Interpolation error estimate

 Therefore, there are only two terms in $I$ -- $IV$ that need to be estimated.
 First

 which follows immediately by~\eqref{eq:interpol-element}.
 Second, we make use of the disjoint partition of $\Gamma_i$ and noting that

 we obtain

-Due to the maximum norm, this estimate also holds with $\eta_i$ replaced by $\eta_j$, and the desired estimate holds. \end{proof} \begin{remark} In practical situations, it is not unreasonable to assume the additional regularity $W^{k+1}_\infty(U_h(\Gamma))$. \end{remark}
+Due to the maximum norm, this estimate also holds with $\eta_i$ replaced by $\eta_j$, and the desired estimate holds. \end{proof} \begin{remark} Note that the stronger control $v_i \in W^{k+1}_\infty(U_h(\Gamma))$ enables us to establish the estimate \eqref{eq:interpol-energy} with the constant given by \eqref{eq:interpol-energy-constant} which only have weak dependence on the configuration of the overlapping mesh configuration encoded in terms of $N_{\mcO_i}$ and $|\Gamma_i|$. \end{remark}